adrianhryn/Portfolio-optimization/README.md

 All the data you need you can query through the code using Quantopian API (which is implemented in our code).
 Each of the .py files on this repository is a distinct algorithm which you can easily run if you follow the six steps above.

+## Resources that were of great help for us
+- Quantopian platform.
+Their lectures, tutorials, examples and community forum are beautiful and very usefull for comperhensive research.
+Next steps to concetrate:
+- Medium blog of Alex Honchar about Neural Networks for timeseries predictions
+- [Deep Learning for Predicting Asset Returns](https://arxiv.org/abs/1804.09314) by Guanhao Feng, Jingyu He, Nicholas G. Polson